OPERATING SYSTEM MAINTENANCE

 Mac OS-X stores a lot of data in Caches in order to optimize performance.
 However, sometimes the data in these cashes does not get updated properly, causing problems like random system crashes, or the inability to change certain settings (like setting the default browser).
 Here is the procedure:

-1. Make sure no programs are running and then Delete everything in Library>Caches.
-If some of these will not let you delete them because you do not have permission then you may have to use the unix terminal and use the "sudo" way - if this is gibberish to you then forget it and use Xupport, Onyx, or Cocktail (see below)
+1. Make sure no applications are running and then Delete everything in Users>username>Library>Cashes.
+If some of these will not let you delete them because you do not have permission then you may have to use the unix terminal and use the "sudo" way - if this is gibberish to you then forget it and use Onyx, or Cocktail (see Onyx/Cocktail section)

 Mac OS-X can get confused as to which files you should be able to read and write.
 This can cause problems such the inability to edit certain files (the OS complains that they belong to root).
 Fortunately the Mac provides a simple way of fixing this as follows: